How to Become a RBA Referee

 Two referees at each game are essential to running a great program and elevate the quality of the games.
 It is unacceptable to miss an officiating assignment without providing notice to the RBA.

 - Can a referee officiate a sibling basketball game?

 We do our best to avoid appearances that would appear to favor one team or another.
 As such, we attempt to avoid this kind of situation.

 - How much are referees paid?
 When do we get paid?

 First year officials are paid $12 per game for regular season games.
 Experienced referees are paid $14 per game.
 For playoff games we will pay $18 per game.

 - Are the top referees rewarded?

 Top referees are chosen to work playoff and championship games.
 Compensation for playoff games is greater than in the regular season.
-In addition, the RBA selects four $1,000 scholarship recipients each year and excellent officiating along with a keen sense of responsibility is a heavily weighted component.
+In addition, the RBA selects four $1,000 scholarship recipients to high school seniors each year and excellent officiating along with a keen sense of responsibility is a heavily weighted component.